PowerCodersOrg/powercoders.org/site/content/company/_index.md

-      In order to get an impression of our program and meet our candidates (without oligation), take part in one of our career days:
+      In order to get an impression of our program and meet our candidates (without oligation), take part in our next Career Day:

-      <a href="/city/career-day/" class="btn waves-effect waves-light
-      pwc-red">CAREER DAY LAUSANNE</a>

-      \

       <a href="/city/career-day-zurich/" class="btn waves-effect waves-light
       pwc-red">CAREER DAY ZURICH</a>